• Skip to primary navigation

 Instructions

-• In a rocks glass, pour your shot, simple syrup (or juice) and soda water over ice
+• Pour your Aperol, lemon juice, simple syrup and soda water over ice.

 Nutrition